kasim666/MoltiniOSTutorial/Tutorial/index.md

 ```
 **Note**: When making network calls, in this instance, downloading an image from the internet, we have to dispatch the work off of main thread, so the UI performance is not affected.

-In the `ProductListController`, we will make API calls using Moltin SDK to get a list of products from the server.
+In the `ProductListController`, we will make API calls using the Moltin SDK to get a list of products from the server.

 ```
 import UIKit